Standing up to Trucking Companies for Injured Accident Victims

 If our attorneys can prove that a truck driver or trucking company caused your accident by violating any FMCSA regulations, we can prove that you deserve to recover compensation for all of your losses from the negligent parties.

-State Traffic Law Violations
+Texas State Traffic Law Violations

 Texas law expects everyone who gets behind the wheel of any type of motor vehicle to follow all of the state’s traffic laws.
 Therefore, all commercial drivers passing through Texas must adhere to the specific laws of our state.
 While this may seem confusing, most traffic codes are relatively consistent from state to state, with the posted speed limits forming the major differences.
 Truck drivers can obey Texas’s traffic laws just as easily as any other state’s.